volta-cli/rfcs/text/0000-toolchain.md

 ```
 pexx myproject
 ```
-the `pexx` binary runs with Node 8.15.0—even if `myproject` specifies a different version of Node in its `"toolchain"` spec.
+the `pexx` binary runs with Node 8.15.0—even if `myproject` specifies a different version of Node in its `"volta"` spec.

 # Pedagogy
 [pedagogy]: #pedagogy